Analysis | The new criminal probe of the Trump Organization, and what it could mean

 It has been evident for some time that prosecutors — specifically Vance — would like to earn the cooperation of Trump Organization Chief Financial Officer Allen Weisselberg.
 Last month, Vance’s office took possession of financial records from Weisselberg’s former daughter-in-law.
 Vance has also probed her ex-husband and Weisselberg’s son, Barry Weisselberg.

 There are also the politics involved for James.
 She has prosecutorial powers, but she’s also a rising star in the Democratic Party.
 Setting herself up as the tough-nosed prosecutor going after a former president despised in her party serves to build her profile.
-And she has hardly shied away from that, including making going after Trump part of her 2018 campaign for attorney general.
+She has hardly shied away from that, including making going after Trump part of her 2018 campaign for attorney general.

 But Roiphe cautioned that this cuts both ways — particularly given her announcement of some kind of work with Vance’s office.